do-community/cloud_haiku/README.md

 Under this heading, you'll put your haiku.

+### Writing a Haiku

+In the spirit of open source, we would like you to write an original haiku rather than submitting one that someone else has written.

+Your haiku does not need to be the best thing you have ever written, but it should fit into the poetic guidelines of what a haiku is, which you can read about in the next section.

 ### Haiku Format

 Haikus are a traditional form of Japanese poetry.
 They are made up of three lines and have a total of 17 syllables.
 These poems follow the 5-7-5 format of syllables across the three lines.